|

 influenced the development and limitations of Chinese

-copyright.
-Since 1990 China has awarded
+Since 1990 China has awarded copyright – individual

-public, non-criminal enforcement.
-The author reveals
+enforcement.
+The author reveals that pressures of

-that pressures of development, globalisation and
+development, globalisation and participation in a

-loss of public interest from copyright.
-However, for a
+interest from copyright.
+However, for a socialist

-individual interest, the public interest also
+interest, the public interest also constitutes a

-constitutes a phenomenological tool with which to
+phenomenological tool with which to limit copyright.

-copyright law.
-Comparing the Chinese copyright law
+law.
+Comparing Chinese copyright law with the USA and

-with the USA and the UK, topical issues are presented
+the UK, topical issues are presented in this unique

-in this unique book including those arising within
+book including those arising within education, library

-education, library and archives sectors.
+and archives sectors.

 |